Absolutely Stable Spatiotemporal Order in Noisy Quantum Systems

 \textit{Experimental implementation.---} Finally, we demonstrate that our DTC can be experimentally realised using resources that are currently available in most superconducting qubit quantum computers with two-dimensional architectures.
-We will assume the ability to perform arbitrary single-qubit rotations and measurements, and require only that a single entangling gate can be applied to neighbouring qubits.
-The specific gate that can be implemented most accurately will depend on architecture in question; for illustrative purposes we choose the cross-resonance gate $U_{{\rm CR}, j, k, \theta} = e^{-\iu \theta X_j Z_{k}/2}$ (with $\theta = \pi/2$) often implemented in fixed-frequency transmon qubit platforms \cite{Chow2011,Patterson2019} , but more generally any gate that is equivalent to the cross-resonance up to single-qubit unitaries will suffice (this includes CNOT and CZ gates, the latter of which is native to Google's sycamore processor \cite{Foxen2020,Arute2019}).
+Our proposal requires single-qubit rotations and measurements combined with one entangling gate, which we take to be CNOT.
+(Gates equivalent to CNOT up to single-qubit unitaries, including CZ \cite{Foxen2020,Arute2019} and cross-resonance \cite{Chow2011,Patterson2019} also suffice.)

-We consider physical qubits on a square lattice with nearest-neighbour connectivity [Fig.~\ref{fig:PhaseDiagExp}(b)].
-The `system' qubits on one sublattice (dark red) will exhibit DTC order, and are coupled via ancillas (necessary to implement the two-body domain wall measurements) on the opposite sublattice (light blue).
+Qubits are arranged on a square lattice with nearest-neighbour connectivity [Fig.~\ref{fig:PhaseDiagExp}(b)].
+The `system' qubits on one sublattice (dark red) will exhibit DTC order, and are coupled to ancillas on the opposite sublattice (light blue).
 The system sites form a larger square lattice; evidently, any pair of neighbouring system qubits are coupled to least one shared ancilla .
-To measure $W_{j, \hat{n}}$ for a given $j$, we prepare ancilla $b$ that is connected to both $j$ and $j+\hat{n}$ in the state $\ket{+}_b$, and then apply the cross-resonance gate $U_{{\rm CR}, j, b, \pi/2}$, followed by $U_{{\rm CR}, j+\hat{n}, b, \pi/2}$, before finally measuring the the ancilla in the $X_b$ basis.
+To measure $W_{j, \hat{n}}$, we prepare ancilla $b$ that is connected to both $j$ and $j+\hat{n}$ in the state $\ket{+}_b$, and apply $\text{CNOT}_{b \rightarrow j}$, followed by $\text{CNOT}_{b \rightarrow j+\hat{n}}$ ($\text{CNOT}_{c\rightarrow t}$ is a CNOT with $c, t$ as control and target, respectively).
+Finally the ancilla is measured in the $X_b$ basis.
 We may verify~\cite{SM} that an outcome $X_b = \pm 1$ projects the state onto the subspace $W_{j, \hat{n}} = \mp 1$, as desired.
 The same procedure can be used to measure $W_{j,\hat{e}}$, and the feedback gate can then be applied if both outcomes are $-1$, thus simulating the channel \eqref{eq:ToomQubitChannel}.